Skip to footer content

 Quick Response codes, known as QR codes, are two-dimensional barcodes capable of storing various information, including URLs, contact details, or plain text.
 They are widely used in marketing, payment systems, inventory management, printing, and more.
-As their popularity grows, developers increasingly need to handle QR codes within applications, such as reading and embedding them into documents like PDFs as well as ways to generate QR code and QR code generation.
+As their popularity grows, developers increasingly need to handle QR codes within applications, such as reading and embedding them into documents like PDFs, as well as ways to generate QR codes.

 In this article, I’ll show you how easy it is to create and convert a QR Code image to PDF using the IronQR and IronPDF libraries.